authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 5. Shouldn't the BIMI Selector always be DKIM signed?

 Answer: It depends.
-If a domain owner relies on SPF but not DKIM for email authentication, then adding a requirement of DKIM may create too high of a bar for that sender.
+If a Domain Owner relies on SPF but not DKIM for email authentication, then adding a requirement of DKIM may create too high of a bar for that sender.
 On the other hand, receivers doing BIMI assertion may factor in the lack of DKIM signing when deciding whether to add a BIMI-Location header.

 IANA Considerations   {#iana}
 ===================